-Too many to mention.
+Too many to mention but I'll list as many as I can!
 I admire every author who has been published, gained an audience and enticed readers to come back for more.
 Some that come to mind are the late David Foster-Wallace as well as Douglas Coupland, Nick Hornby, Jay McInerney, David Mitchell, Paul Auster, Jonathan Franzen, Tama Janowitz, Tom DeLillo, Collum McCann, Michael Chabon, Paul Harding and Zadie Smith.
-I loved the challenges previously laid forth by complex authors such as Thomas Pynchon or William Gaddis, the intense bellyachers such as Norma Klein, David Markson, Claire Messud and Christopher Hitchens, or further back the complex imagery of Joyce or Faulkner.
-I frequent the same Uruguayan beach town where Martin Amis wrote and his wife Isabel Fonseca wrote some fine work over the years and totally understand why they chose that setting.
+I loved the challenges previously laid forth by complex authors such as Thomas Pynchon or William Gaddis, the intense critics such as Norma Klein, David Markson, Claire Messud and Christopher Hitchens, or further back the complex imagery of Joyce or Faulkner.
+I frequent the same Uruguayan beach town where Martin Amis and his wife Isabel Fonseca wrote fine work over the years and totally understand why they chose that setting.
 I've always enjoyed the works of ex-journalists including Hunter S. Thompson and Orianna Fallaci.
 Some of the experimental Beat Gen writers who defined an era are fun to revisit, as are many of the LatAm magic surrealists who developed a platform that continues to be imitated in the region's art and literature through many generations.

 How would you describe the voice or style of Rattle?